 #1 Pour water into a bucket and dechlorinate.

-If it’s tap water, you should definitely dechlorinate before moving on to the next step.
+If it’s water from the tap that you’re using, you should dechlorinate it before moving on to the next step.

 That’s because tap water usually contains Chlorine and/or Chloramine.